Pedro Messía de la Cerda, 5th Marquis of Vega de Armijo: Background and early career

-Pedro Messía de la Cerda was a knight of the Gran Cruz de Justicia of the Order of San Juan, gentleman of the king's bedchamber, and knight commander of the Golden Key.
+Pedro Messía de la Cerda was a knight of the Order of Malta, gentleman of the king's bedchamber, and knight commander of the Golden Key.
 He entered the navy, participating in the conquest of Sardinia and the reconquest of Sicily.
 In 1719 he took part in the Battle of Cape St. Vincent against the British.

 He made his first voyage to the Americas in 1720, and in 1721 he was involved in the suppression of smuggling in Cartagena and Portobelo.
 In 1726 he was promoted to lieutenant of a frigate, and in 1745 he was made captain.

 In 1747 Pedro Messía was Captain of the ship of the line Glorioso, during the famous Voyage of the Glorioso or the battles of the Glorioso, three naval engagements fought during the War of Jenkins' Ear between the Spanish 70-gun ship of the line Glorioso and several British squadrons which tried to capture it.
 Glorioso, carrying four million Spanish dollars from the Americas, was able to repel two British attacks off the Azores and Cape Finisterre, successfully landing her cargo at the port of Corcubión, Spain.

-Several days after unloading her cargo, while sailing to Cadiz for repairs Glorioso was attacked successively near Cape St Vincent by four British privateers and the ships of the line HMS Dartmouth and HMS Russell from Admiral John Byng's fleet on 7 and 8 October.
+Several days after unloading her cargo, while sailing to Cádiz for repairs Glorioso was attacked successively near Cape St Vincent by four British privateers and the ships of the line HMS Dartmouth and HMS Russell from Admiral John Byng's fleet on 7 and 8 October.
 Dartmouth blew up, killing most of her crew, but the 80-gun Russell eventually forced Glorioso to strike her colours.
 The British took her to Lisbon and then to Portsmouth, where she was auctioned off instead of being commissioned because of the extensive damage suffered during the last battle.
 De la Cerda and his men were taken to London as prisoners of war, but were considered heroes in Spain and gained the admiration of the British.
 Several British officers were court-martialed and expelled from the Royal Navy for their poor performance against the Glorioso.

 In 1753 when he was in Cartagena de Indias in charge of a military force for the suppression of privateers and smugglers, he received and entertained the new viceroy, José Solís Folch de Cardona upon his arrival there.
 In 1755 he became lieutenant general of the navy, and two years later was named a member of the Supreme Council of War.